React - Element

 About

-A component being a user defined element returns an element.
+A component is a user-defined element.

 Example